Office hours

 Law School

-Emma is originally from Exeter and studied in the Law School in 2008/2009, gaining her LLM in International Human Rights Law.
-She also has an undergraduate degree in Politics and International Studies from the University of Warwick, and an MRes in Critical Human Geographies.
-Emma has previously taught in the Geography department and Politics department at the University of Exeter.
+Emma is an interdisciplinary scholar and was awarded her PhD in Human Geography from the University of Exeter in 2021.
+She graduated from the University of Warwick with a BA(hons) in Politics and International Studies in 2007, and completed her LLM in International Human Rights Law at the University of Exeter in 2010.
+She also has an MRes in Critical Human Geographies from the University of Exeter, awarded in 2015.
+Emma has previously taught in both the Geography department and Politics department at the University of Exeter.
 She is a Fellow of Advance HE.